 Medications can impact fertility and the outcomes of egg donation cycles.
 We must establish that a donor can safely discontinue these medications during the egg donation cycle to prevent these medication’s from interfering with the outcome of the cycle.

 Some medicines are not safe for a donor to discontinue, while other drugs can be taken on an as-needed basis.
 If you are under any such medication and want to be an donor, we suggest completing the application.
 The clinical team will then review your application case-by-case to determine if you can take the medications you are prescribed during an egg donation cycle.
 If so, or if you can safely discontinue them during the cycle, you will be able to proceed to your donation cycle.

 Medical history and family medical history

 Personal and family medical history is critical to understanding genetic predispositions you may have.
 Egg Donor requirements also include to pass medical, genetic, and psychological conditions to future generations.
 This is the reason why you must be able to obtain information about both sides of your family, as a donor can pass these conditions to the donor-conceived child.

 We aim to do everything we can to give the recipient of your egg donation the best chances of having a healthy child.

-This is the reason it is a requirement for a prospective egg donor requirements to undergo and pass a background screening.
+This is the reason it is a requirement for a prospective Egg Donor requirements to undergo and pass a background screening.
 The screening will disclose any past criminal activity and ensure the candidate doesn’t have any pending legal issues.
-It is essential that intended parents are confident that the egg donor isn’t facing the possibility of legal restrictions that would interfere with the egg donation journey.
+It is essential that Intended Parents are confident that the donor isn’t facing the possibility of legal restrictions that would interfere with the donation journey.